nai-kon/PlaySK-Piano-Roll-Reader/README.md

 ## CI/CD

 There are test and release pipelines on Github Actions.
-* PR or merge into main repository triggers unit tests.
+* PR or merge into master branch triggers unit tests.
 * Push a tag triggers build binary and create a draft of the release.
     * On Mac app, codesign, notarization, dmg installer creation are also triggered.
 (This uses my personal Apple Developer ID)